mu-majid/Advanced-CSS-SaSS/Natours-project/NOTES.md

   * The viewport is the user's visible area of a web page.
   * The viewport varies with the device, and will be smaller on a mobile phone than on a computer screen.

+## CSS Animations:

+  * There are two types of animations in CSS:
+    1. Using transition property and change properties we want to animate on an event (like hovering an element).
+    2. Using `@keyframes` rules.

+  * the browser is [optizimed](https://developers.google.com/web/fundamentals/design-and-ux/animations/animations-and-performance) for using `opacity` and `transform` for the animations.